FeepingCreature/feepingcreature.github.com/libcon.md

 Q: What's a Community Organizer?

-A: Community Organizers (or Organizers) are people who have taken on the obligation to improve the organization of the conference.
+A: Community Organizers (or Organizers) are people who have taken on the obligation to improve the organization of the convention.
 They can be recognized by the bright orange armbands.

 Q: So what, do they get to kick people out?